Ch1non-n/Snake_game/README.md

 # Snake_game
-My first game and repository
+This is My first game and repository

+to compile this code
+gcc main.c game.c -o snake_game.exe